 What does confidentiality mean?

-Everything you talk about to a Peer Supporter is kept between you and them.
-All the Peer Supporters have signed a document to this effect.
-They regularly reflect with the Scheme's coordinator, and may discuss issues that have arisen but will keep your identity confidential.
+Everything you talk about to a Peer Supporter is kept confidential between you and them.
+Peer Supporters regularly attend supervision and may discuss issues that have arisen, but they will keep your identity confidential.

 Peer Supporters will never share anything you have told them with their friends.